Person working at a Windows 11 computer

 7. Click on Finish

-8. Your N Drive will appear under Network
+8. Your N Drive will appear under This PC in File Explorer (it may take several minutes to appear)

 1. Connect to the VPN if off-site